Liaquat Ali Khan: Joining the Muslim League

-Pakistan movement
+Pakistan Movement

-When Muhammad Ali Jinnah returned to India, he started to reorganise the Muslim League.
+When Jinnah along with his sister Fatima and daughter Dina decided to settle in London and had gone to England in 1930 and the Muslim India and the All India Muslim League became a divided house, Liaquat went to England along with his wife Ra’na Liaquat and met Jinnah along with his family in July 1933 at their Hampstead residence in London and convinced him to return to India to save the Muslims from further division.
+Jinnah returned to India in December 1934 and started to reorganise the All-India Muslim League.
 In 1936, the annual session of the League met in Bombay (now Mumbai).
 In the open session on 12 April 1936, Jinnah moved a resolution proposing Khan as the Honorary General Secretary.
-The resolution was unanimously adopted and he held the office till the establishment of Pakistan in 1947.
+The resolution was unanimously adopted and he held the office until the establishment of Pakistan in 1947.
 In 1940, Khan was made the deputy leader of the Muslim League Parliamentary party.
-Jinnah was not able to take active part in the proceedings of the Assembly on account of his heavy political work.
-It was Khan who stood in his place.
+Jinnah was not able to take active part in the proceedings of the Assembly due to his heavy political workload.
+Khan stood in his place.

 During this period, Khan was also the Honorary General Secretary of the Muslim League, the deputy leader of their party, Convenor of the Action Committee of the Muslim League, Chairman of the Central Parliamentary Board and the managing director of the newspaper Dawn.
 The Pakistan Resolution was adopted in 1940 at the Lahore session of the Muslim League.
 The same year elections were held for the central legislative assembly which were contested by Khan from the Barielly constituency.
 He was elected without contest.
 When the twenty-eighth session of the League met in Madras (now Chennai) on 12 April 1941, Jinnah told party members that the ultimate aim was to obtain Pakistan.
 In this session, Khan moved a resolution incorporating the objectives of the Pakistan Resolution in the aims and objectives of the Muslim League.
 The resolution was seconded and passed unanimously.